Protect Your Personal Information

 - Works without rooted device or modified firmware

-- Works on all Android devices starting from version 2.3
+- Works on all Android devices starting from version 2.3 to 4.4

 - Riskscore assessment shows how potentially dangerous apps are